AljoschaMeyer/pavo-bootstrap/reference.md

 Returns an array that contains all elements of the array `left` followed by all elements of the array `right`.

-Throws `{ :tag :err-collection-size }` if the resulting array would contain 2^63 or more elements.
+Throws `{ :tag :err-collection-full }` if the resulting array would contain 2^63 or more elements.

 Time: O(log (n + m)), where n is `(arr-count left)` and m is `(arr-count right)`.